68–95–99.7 rule: Normality tests

 For example, a 6σ event corresponds to a chance of about two parts per billion.
 For illustration, if events are taken to occur daily, this would correspond to an event expected every 1.4 million years.
 This gives a simple normality test: if one witnesses a 6σ in daily data and significantly fewer than 1 million years have passed, then a normal distribution most likely does not provide a good model for the magnitude or frequency of large deviations in this respect.

-In The Black Swan, Nassim Nicholas Taleb gives the example of risk models according to which the Black Monday crash would correspond to a 36-σ event:

-the occurrence of such an event should instantly suggest that the model is flawed, i.e. that the process under consideration is not satisfactorily modeled by a normal distribution.
-Refined models should then be considered, e.g. by the introduction of stochastic volatility.
-In such discussions it is important to be aware of the problem of the gambler's fallacy, which states that a single observation of a rare event does not contradict that the event is in fact rare.
-It is the observation of a plurality of purportedly rare events that increasingly undermines the hypothesis that they are rare, i.e. the validity of the assumed model.
-A proper modelling of this process of gradual loss of confidence in a hypothesis would involve the designation of prior probability not just to the hypothesis itself but to all possible alternative hypotheses.
-For this reason, statistical hypothesis testing works not so much by confirming a hypothesis considered to be likely, but by refuting hypotheses considered unlikely.

 Table of numerical values

 Because of the exponentially decreasing tails of the normal distribution, odds of higher deviations decrease very quickly.
 From the rules for normally distributed data for a daily event: